lylethic/book-graphql/README.md

   - Once the JWT is generated, it needs to be securely stored on the client-side to ensure the user remains authenticated between page refreshes.

 - **Authorization (Role-Based Access Control)**
   - Authorization determines what actions a user is allowed to perform based on their role or permissions.
-In this case, we have different user roles (e.g., admin, user).
+In this case, we have different user roles (admin, user).

 _Role-Based Authorization:_